 The whole truth

-With faithful good intentions, we teach mercy and forgiveness in our Sunday services.
+We teach mercy and forgiveness in our Sunday services.
 Rarely does anyone preach on self-protection, the rights of victims, or preventive measures.
 I have not seen an abuser held accountable to the point of being thrown out of the church.

 The Bible addresses true justice.
 It tells us to be wise.
 It warns us against showing favoritism.
 We are commanded to expose sin, to keep the Church pure of evil and hypocrisy, and to stand up for the oppressed.